berndporr/sound_measurement/README.md

 pip install sound_weighting_filters
 ```

-or if you prefer to install from this git repo:
+or if you prefer to install from this git Rep:
 ```
 python setup install [ --user ]
 ```